 Report an Issue

-Report mistreatment on clerkship evaluations through E*Value.
-This anonymous reporting is sent to Dr. Smith-Coggins.
+Report incidents on end-of-course evaluations which are provided to Dr. Smith-Coggins.
 Egregious incidents are handled immediately.

 - Report clerkship incidents to clerkship directors and/or the Assistant Dean for Clerkship Education